sengarsameer/twubric/README.md

 While it is flattering to have these tweeps follow you, you’d want to weed them out at some point, I think (I would).
 So:

-  + I want to build a simple web API that allows a Twitter user to review his followers, and their “scores” based on a rubric.
+  + This is a web API that allows a Twitter user to review his followers, and their “scores” based on a rubric.

 Criteria | Weightage | Scale
 ------------ | ------------- | -------------